ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 1.9.0 (2021-08-13)
 * (sbormann) Added Dark-Mode.
 * (sbormann) Added new configuration options for click on tile/icon behaviours - WARNING: Old configuration is automatically converted to the new settings.
-Its recommendet to create a backup of your config BEFORE doing the update, as the new settings are not backwards-compatible and in case of conversion errors.
+It is recommended to create a backup of your config BEFORE doing the update, as the new settings are not backwards-compatible and in case of conversion errors.
 * (sbormann) Added option to link color of lamp to OVERLAY_ACTIVE_COLOR.
 * (sbormann) Added option to define caption of button for external URLs.

 ### 1.8.2 (2021-08-06)
 * (sbormann) Added JSON-Table Widget (Displays JSON-Data as table).
-* (sbormann) Enhanced device copy dialog with option to set new name and to replace datapoints.
+* (sbormann) Enhanced device copy dialog with option to set new name and to replace data points.
 * (sbormann) You can now copy devices directly from the device list.
 * (sbormann) Entries with empty values in Arrays of INFO_A/B are now hidden.
 * (sbormann) Added option to hide UNREACH if device is inactive.